animatedb/oovaide/web/readme.txt

 		File: "Clang for Windows (.sig)"
 			Install to C:\Program Files\LLVM

-Linux versions:
+Building - Linux Versions:
-	For the prebuilt binaries, GTK3 and a 64 bit OS is required.
+	Either the Gnu or CLang compiler is required for building.

+Building Oovcde:
-	A compiler is not required for drawing analysis since libclang.so is included, but either the Gnu or CLang compiler is required for building.
-On ubuntu, external packages gtk+-3.0 and gmodule-2.0 should be linked in order to build Oovcde.
+	Eclipse or CMake is supported for building Oovcde.

+	On ubuntu, external packages gtk+-3.0 and
+	gmodule-2.0 should be linked in order to build Oovcde.

 	To build oovcde on Linux using CMake (Debian/Ubuntu):